bravoserver/bravo/README.rst

 For web service support, Twisted 11.0 is required and the Twisted Web package must be installed; it is generally called python-twisted-web or twisted-web.

-**Important: Bravo's installation process is currently broken.
-Until this notice is removed, please don't install, just run directly from the git checkout.
-It's easier and runs just as well.**

 Debian & Ubuntu
 ---------------